Condylomata acuminata

 Application:

-AI: Acute, severe feverish disease.
+KI: Acute, severe febrile illness.
 Pregnancy (incl.
-2 months before pregnancy).
-No data regarding use during lactation.
+2 mon. before pregnancy).
+No data regarding use in lactation.

-NW: generally very well tolerated, very frequent: headaches, myalgia, reactions at the injection site, pain, redness, swelling, fatigue.
+NWs: generally very well tolerated, very common: headache, myalgia, injection site reactions, pain, redness, swelling, fatigue.

-Cost absorption by health insurance companies varies from region to region
+Cost coverage by health insurance companies varies regionally

 Costs: